 For better or worse (often worse) he has dominated the political landscape.
 This dynamic means the Republican Party itself plays a very small role in how votes are cast.

 Trump has done this by imposing his personality on the political landscape.
+He is everywhere.
+His opinions are everywhere.
+His tweets are everywhere.
+His hair is everywhere.

 He has made himself the story.